Carl Kühne KG

 Carl Kühne KG is a German food manufacturer which mainly produces vinegars and delicacies.
 As one of the largest vinegar, pickled gherkin and mustard producers in Europe, the family-owned business sells its products in over 50 countries.
 Kühne produces a range of condiments, salad dressings, pickled foods and sauces.
 In addition to its products for the end consumer, Kühne also supplies the gastronomy and food industries.
 Two-thirds of their sales are generated in Germany and one third abroad.
-Its products are distributed to the fast food and food sectors in Europe, the Middle East, Asia, Africa, Australia and America.
+Its products are distributed to the fast food and food sectors in Europe, the Middle East, Asia, Africa, Australia and the Americas.